Skip to main content

 3. Invest in retirement

 If you are retired and can comfortably meet your monthly expenses, you could invest in your TFSA to continue to grow your wealth.
-It’s also important to note that once you stop working you no longer generate RRSP contribution room, because you no longer have an income, and once you turn 71 you can no longer pay into your RRSP.
+It’s also important to note that once you stop working you no longer generate RRSP contribution room, because you no longer have an income.
+And, once you turn 71 you can no longer pay into your RRSP.
 Since TFSA withdrawals are exempt from taxes in retirement, there is no impact on the benefits you receive from the government.
 The TFSA also does not require any minimum annual withdrawals.

 Flexible TFSAs